FooBarShebang/introspection_lib/Documentation/Requirements/RE001_traceback_requirements.md

 **Title:** Length of the exception stack trace

 **Description:** Both functions / methods (simple call chain and detailed stack frames information) should allow 'hidding' of the specificed number of the latest (bottom-most, closest to the place, where the exception is raised) 'callers' in the chain.

 **Verification Method:** T

+---

+**Requirement ID:** REQ-FUN-113

+**Title:** Prevention of traceback's memory leakage

+**Description:** The implementation of the tracenack analysis should avoid creation of circular references, therefore minimizing the possibility of the memory leakage.

+**Verification Method:** A

+---

+**Requirement ID:** REQ-FUN-114

+**Title:** Analysis of a traceback stored by an exception

+**Description:** The same functionality can be applied to a ready traceback object stored in an exception, instead of creation of the traceback from the analysis of the system's exception stack.

+**Verification Method:** T